THE NEXT GENERATION OF HONOR.

-You can pre-register online by going to http://events.firehero.org/pierce.
-You can also register on-site the night prior to the climb on Friday, September 21 from 4-7 PM, or the day of the climb on Saturday, September 22 at 8 AM.
+You can pre-register online by going to http://events.firehero.org/pierce until 12 AM CT on Friday, September 6th.
+You can also register on-site the night prior to the climb from 4-7 PM, or the day of the climb on Saturday, September 22 at 8 AM.

 When registering online, you can register as an individual (not part of a team); you can form a team and become a team captain; or you can join an existing team.